dmitriilezine/AzureSecureAdministration/DeploymentOutline.md

-# Secure Deployment and Management of ADDS in Azure IaaS
+# Secure Deployment and Management of ADDS in Azure IaaS - Implementation

 Note on Resource Group strategy: The deployment of the solution is breaken down into multiple blocks.
 You can deploy all of them into a single Resource Group,